ashutoshmjain/gita/src/divineArchitecture.md

 ## *Akshara Brahma Yoga*: The Synthesis of the Imperishable and Creation

-The chapter, and this entire line of inquiry, culminates in a synthesis that gives the chapter its name: *Akshara Brahma Yoga*.
+The chapter and this entire line of inquiry, culminates in a synthesis that gives the chapter its name: *Akshara Brahma Yoga*.
 The concluding summary points, as interpreted through the essay's analogical framework, are:

 * "Lord Krishna is the creator—divine."
 * "*Brahman* is the imperishable reality (the 'CD analogy' or 'game code'), and the material nature (the 'single run' or manifested game) operates based upon this code."